Accelerate Success with AI-Powered Test Automation – Smarter, Faster, Flawless

 Either of the testing methods, Black box, white box or Grey box can be applied for Integration testing depending on the type of modules under test.

-Why is Integration testing required?
+Why is Integration Testing Required?

 Let us take a look at the scenarios which give rise to the need for Integration testing.